| Picture | Object

 The signal is approx. 5 dB below noise level but can

 be perceived by a trained (ham) ear.
-In the

 second recording the local oscillator of the receiver